Welcome aboard

 There, the technical team worked day and night, even sleeping inside the aircraft.

-Finally, on 28 April, the Fokker was painstakingly positioned at the runway head for evacuation attempts.
-The nose gear was unusable and lacked steering, so ground manoeuvres required external assistance.
-Moreover, the gear remained locked down, making retraction structurally impossible due to the damage sustained.
-As if that were not enough, the magnitude of the deformations also prevented proper pressurisation of the aircraft.
+Finally, on April 22, the Fokker was meticulously positioned at the beginning of the runway for evacuation attempts.
+The nose landing gear was unusable and lacked steering, so ground maneuvers required external assistance.
+Furthermore, the gear remained locked, making retraction structurally impossible due to the damage sustained.
+To make matters worse, the extent of the deformation also prevented the aircraft from being pressurized.

-Despite everything, the TC-53 managed to take off for Comodoro Rivadavia, flying below 10,000 feet with the landing gear extended.
+Despite everything, the TC-53 managed to take off for Comodoro Rivadavia, flying below 10,000 feet with its landing gear extended in what was the longest crossing to the mainland of the entire conflict, lasting almost three hours.

-“I was in Comodoro Rivadavia performing maintenance on transport aircraft, and I will never forget when the TC-53 flew over the base; we all started jumping and shouting for joy because they had done it” recalled an Air Force non-commissioned officer years later.
+"I was in Comodoro Rivadavia performing maintenance on transport aircraft, and I will never forget when the TC-53 flew over the base; “We all started jumping and shouting with joy because they had done it,” a non-commissioned officer in the Air Force recalled years later.

 During April 1982, Squadron II’s Fokker F28s completed over 180 missions, transported more than 230 tonnes of cargo, and carried around 5,200 personnel in approximately 450 flight hours.